Ciantic/mpeg1audio/docs/laziness.rst

 file is VBR, CBR, or what ever.
 For example if one cares only about the duration of MPEGAudio:

-With creating the MPEGAudio instance object I{we ensure} - did not yield parsing exception - that by running C{mpeg.duration} the user gets the duration, even if as worst case scenario it might require parsing all frames.
+With creating the MPEGAudio instance object *we ensure* - did not yield parsing exception - that by running ``mpeg.duration`` the user gets the duration, even if as worst case scenario it might require parsing all frames.

-On the other hand, if the user doesn't want to parse all frames, and is satisfied for C{None} for the cases where it cannot be calculated without full parsing, the API gives you possibility to use appropriate getters with arguments to adjust for the case.
+On the other hand, if the user doesn't want to parse all frames, and is satisfied for ``None`` for the cases where it cannot be calculated without full parsing, the API gives you possibility to use appropriate getters with arguments to adjust for the case.